codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ```
 **How to**

-1. If you use AKS with managed [identities for node group](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity), you can run the script below to assign `CodefreshDindVolumeProvisioner` role to aks node identity:
+1. If you use AKS with managed [identities for node group](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity), you can run the script below to assign `CodefreshDindVolumeProvisioner` role to AKS node identity:

 ```shell
 export ROLE_DEFINITIN_FILE=dind-volume-provisioner-role.json